 Nuclear magnetic resonance (NMR) spectroscopy is now well-established as the pre-eminent method for the qualitative structural analysis of organic molecules.
-The potential for the application of quantitative nuclear magnetic resonance (qNMR) for organic analysis was also recognized soon after the technique became widely commercially available.
-However it has only been more recently that this potential has begun to be generally realized as instrumental capabilities have achieved a level of accuracy and precision comparable to those attainable by chromatographic techniques.
-Quantitative methods based on NMR spectroscopy, particularly for the assignment of the purity of individual organic compounds, are now actively and extensively implemented.2-5 As evidence, an editorial in the Journal of Medicinal Chemistry highlighted and recommended the general utility of "absolute quantitative H NMR spectroscopy to determine the purity of biologically tested research compounds".
-Purity assignment by qNMR spectroscopy potentially meets the metrological requirements for a primary ratio measurement procedure.
-Validated qNMR methods are now being used, often in combination with data obtained by orthogonal chromatographic techniques, to assign the purity of organic materials intended for use as Primary Reference Materials for individual organic analytes.10-12 The availability of properly characterized Primary Reference Materials is in turn an essential initial step in establishing the metrological traceability for measurement results for an organic analyte linked through a calibration hierarchy to a specific pure material.
+The potential for the application of quantitative nuclear magnetic resonance (qNMR) for organic analysis was also recognized soon after the technique became widely commercially available.1 However it has only been more recently that this potential has begun to be generally realized as instrumental capabilities have achieved a level of accuracy and precision comparable to those attainable by chromatographic techniques.
+Quantitative methods based on NMR spectroscopy, particularly for the assignment of the purity of individual organic compounds, are now actively and extensively implemented.^{2-5} As evidence, an editorial in the Journal of Medicinal Chemistry6 highlighted and recommended the general utility of "absolute quantitative 1H NMR spectroscopy to determine the purity of biologically tested research compounds".
+Purity assignment by qNMR spectroscopy potentially meets the metrological requirements for a primary ratio measurement procedure.7 Validated qNMR methods8 are now being used, often in combination with data obtained by orthogonal chromatographic techniques, to assign the purity of organic materials intended for use as Primary Reference Materials9 for individual organic analytes.10-12 The availability of properly characterized Primary Reference Materials is in turn an essential initial step in establishing the metrological traceability for measurement results for an organic analyte linked through a calibration hierarchy to a specific pure material.13 w_A is the mass fraction of A in the material subject to assignment, w_S the independently established mass fraction content of the internal standard S, I_A and I_S are the integrals of the quantified signals unique to A and S respectively, N_A and N_S the number of 1H nuclei contributing to each quantified signal, M_A and M_S the molar masses of the analyte and internal standard and m_A and m_S the masses of the individual aliquots of the analyte and internal standard material used to prepare the solution subject to the qNMR measurement.